 I feel like I am on a permanent vacation, except for the few hours of work I have to do each day.
 I am enjoying camping with the group of people that I’ve met so far in my travels.
 This afternoon a friend and I had lunch while watching the military bombs go off in the distance since we are near an active military bombing range.
 Every once in a while we would hear an explosion and then see smoke in the distance.
 Takes a little bit of getting used to.
 There are also military planes often flying over us.
 Most of the people in the group I am with went to nearby hot springs that I heard is pretty dirty and the way that some people bath out here and that it’s usually filled with a bunch of naked people.
 I heard it referred to as ‘hippie broth’.
 I think I’ll pass on bathing in the ‘hippie broth’.
 Tonight we had chili night where everyone contributed ingredients to make chili.
 Another girl and I made vegetarian chili since we are the only vegetarians here.
 I love our community meals and hanging out with my fellow camp mates.

-They had a talent show tonight at the Rubber Tramp Rendezvous.
+They had a talent show tonight at the gathering.
 There was a guy doing yo-yo tricks, a woman playing a flute, a woman doing a comedy routine with balloon animals, people reading poetry, a woman walking with a basket on her head and some other talent.
-On Saturday night we are going to have Burning Van (instead of Burning Man that’s also in the desert) where we will be burning a small wooden van made out of wood that everybody has been signing.
 Tonight my campmate and I walked around handing out candy and making smores for people again at their campfires.
 We added a new campfire to our tour that had some really nice people at it.
-One desert street over is the Boomers Escapees RV club that had live music tonight.
-We tried crashing their party but it was over before we got there so we just enjoyed hanging out at a campfire in our area.

 People are starting to call me and my friend ‘the candy girls’ because we hand out candy every night to campers, which we did tonight.
 We also made Smores for people.
 There was at least three people that we made Smores for that said they never ate a Smore before.
 I worked most of the day today in the van and ate way too much candy while working so I gave the candy bag to my friend to keep in her van and told her that she has custody of the candy from now on.
 It is pretty chilly here – in the low 40s.
 I run my propane space heater for about a half hour before going to bed and I then get under about five sheets and blankets to stay cozy and warm during the night.
 I am starting to get used to the cold in the evenings.
 Tomorrow is errand day in town.
 I am going to do laundry (I am down to wearing clothes from the free pile) and stock up on food and water and more candy and Smore ingredients.
 I like being a candy girl🍬🍭